 All empirical approaches naturally include $T_i$ in $\bZ_i$ to estimate treatment effects; the majority also include other variables such as $D_i$, $\bX_i$, boundary-segment fixed effects (formally defined below), as well as certain transformations and interactions thereof.
 For simplicity, we omit discussing the inclusion of predetermined covariates, but we note that researchers often further augment the basic local regression specifications with pretreatment variables such as census characteristics, terrain ruggedness and elevation, time fixed effects, among other features.
 For a discussion of the role of preintervention covariates in the standard RD design see \cite{Calonico-Cattaneo-Farrell-Titiunik_2019_RESTAT} for efficiency gains and \cite{Calonico-Cattaneo-Farrell-Palomba-Titiunik_2025_wp} for treatment effect heterogeneity.

 The pooling approach for analyzing BD designs begins by choosing the localization bandwidth $h$ to determine the units with $|D_i|\leq h$ that will be used in the subsequent estimation.
-Until now, there were no formal methods for choosing the bandwidth $h$ in an objective and data-driven way, so researchers often considered a range of ``reasonable'' values.
+Until now, there were no formal methods for choosing the bandwidth $h$ in an objective and data-driven way, so researchers often considered a range of ad-hoc values informed by practice and substantive knowledge.
 For example, \cite{black1999better} reported results in three different bandwidths, keeping observations within $0.35$, $0.25$, and $0.15$ miles of the nearest point on the boundary.
-As in standard univariate RD designs, different choices of $h$ trade off bias and variance in the estimation, with a larger $h$ leading to more bias but less variance, and a smaller $h$ having the opposite effect. \cite{Cattaneo-Titiunik-Yu_2025_BDD-Pooling} recently established formal results characterizing this tradeoff and provided formal guidance for choosing the bandwidth when implementing pooling BD methods.
+As in standard univariate RD designs, different choices of $h$ trade off bias and variance in the estimation, with a larger $h$ leading to more bias but less variance, and a smaller $h$ having the opposite effect. \cite{Cattaneo-Titiunik-Yu_2025_BDD-Pooling} discusses formal results characterizing this tradeoff and provides formal guidance for choosing the bandwidth when implementing pooling BD methods.
 We discuss these methods in Section \ref{sec: Pooling-Based -- Methodological Results}.

 Once the bandwidth $h$ has been chosen, researchers pool all units with distance $D_i$ within $h$ and then compare those assigned to the treatment group ($D_i\geq0$) to those assigned to the control group ($D_i<0$).
-Because the bandwidth localizes the analysis to only a ``small'' region on either side of the boundary $\B$, the empirical analysis compares barely treated units to barely control units which, as in the standard univariate RD design, is the basis for the causal interpretation of the comparison, as all confounders are assumed to vary smoothly at the boundary while the treatment assignment changes abruptly from zero to one.
+Because the bandwidth localizes the analysis to only a small region on either side of the boundary $\B$, the empirical analysis compares barely treated units to barely control units which, as in the standard univariate RD design, is the basis for the causal interpretation of the comparison, as all confounders are assumed to vary smoothly at the boundary while the treatment assignment changes abruptly from zero to one.

-The most basic analysis proceeds by assuming that the units within the shrinking tubular of ``width'' $2h$ are as-if randomly assigned to treatment and control.
+The most basic analysis proceeds by assuming that the units within the shrinking tubular neighborhood of width $2h$ are as-if randomly assigned to treatment and control.
 This approach is akin to the ``local randomization'' framework in standard RD designs \citep{Lee-Lemieux_2010_JEL,Cattaneo-Frandsen-Titiunik_2015_JCI,Cattaneo-Titiunik-VazquezBare_2017_JPAM}.
-Thus, a natural treatment effect estimator is the difference-in-means of the outcome between treated and control units with distance to the boundary no larger than the bandwidth:
+A natural treatment effect estimator is the difference-in-means of the outcome between treated and control units with distance to the boundary no larger than the bandwidth:

 where the coefficient on $T_i$ is

 with $N_0(h) = \sum_{i=1}^n \Indicator(-h \leq D_i < 0)$ and $N_1(h) = \sum_{i=1}^n \Indicator(0 \leq D_i \leq h)$.
 This specification can be interpreted as a local-constant polynomial fit on $D_i$; it does not include the score in the fit because under the assumption of local randomization this score is uncorrelated with the outcome.